ravisheth/mapsseq/README.md

 ###### Encapsulation
 - Prepare a third syringe with 750uL of 5%EA surfactant in HFE7500.
-- Prime syringes on machines by hand and connect to sterilized encapsulation chip.
+- Flow water through all channels of encapsulation chip to ensure proper flow and no debris.
+- Prime bead syringe by priming with pump and then cutting tubing where beads are at.
+- Attach oil and cell-cluster mix pumps, prime via syringe, and prime into device to displace any water.
+- Attach bead syringe to device
+- Prime beads, flowing at 1uL/min, encapsulation mix at 0.3uL/min and oil at 0.3uL/min
-- Flow beads at 0.3uL/min and encapsulation mix at 0.3uL/min until flow is observed.
+- Close pack beads, flowing beads at 0.3uL/min, encapsulation mix at 0.3uL/min and oil at 2uL/min until close packing is observed.
-- Adjust encapsulation mix to 2.7uL/min and turn on oil/surfactant to 2uL/min.
+- Start encapsulation by adjusting encapsulation mix to 2.7uL/min.
 - Once proper and stable droplet formation (faint flickers at droplet junction) is observed, with bead deposition in ~90% of droplets, add capture tubing and collect droplets into a Axygen Maxymum recovery tube filled with 50uL mineral oil cooled on ice.
 - Once reagents are finished, remove capture tubing and drain into capture tube.
 Then turn of syringes.
 Extra beads may be washed with TET twice and returned to stock vial.
 - Wash microfluidic chip with water.